 And it isn’t crazy.
-We have a lot of products/guides/courses we’ll be dropping over the next 12 months, and it’s important to make sure everything gets tied together when it’s all said and done.
-Currently it’s May 2017, we only rebooted Hobo a few weeks back in late March, and we’re hustling hard, on a schedule.
+We still have a lot of products/guides/courses we’ll be dropping over the life of this website, and it’s important to make sure everything gets tied together when it’s all said and done.

 8 Benefits of a Travel Blog SEO Calendar

-Beyond being a simple accountability measure, there are plenty of other reasons why using an SEO calendar can benefit your travel blogging strategy.
+Beyond being a simple accountability measure, there are plenty of other reasons why using a content schedule can benefit your travel blogging strategy.

 Content marketing saves time –one of the top travel blog SEO benefits of a content calendar is that it makes reusing old content easy.

 Older content can literally be repurposed into a table of contents for a white paper, or a series of ebooks, blogcasts (podcasts made from repurposed blog posts), slideshows, infographics, videos, FAQs, email newsletters, webinars, online courses –you get the idea.

 Every tropical paradise has it’s societal, economic, and political challenges, but it doesn’t have to affect your blog traffic if your content is evergreen.

 If you’ve got some great content assets laying around, this scheduling benefit is huge.

 Greater potential for relevant cross-linking between content assets.
 We write content that ties into each piece in a non-linear fashion, sort of like a book’s table of contents.
 And of course, all content can be repurposed into ebooks, travel guides, and the like –or the other way around.More bang for your buck.